KetchuppOfficial/LFU_Cache/README.md

 If --target option is omitted, all 4 caches will be built.

 ### 3) Install cache(s)

+You can install driver programs in any directory you want to run your own tests on my caches.

 ```bash
 cmake --install build [--prefix <prefix>] [--component <comp>]
 ```